 – Prepare a migration plan according to the documentation and list down the possible challenges which can occur during this activity

-2. Choosing the right server and OS: It is very important to choose the right capacity of the server in terms of CPU, Memory, Disk, Network performance.
+2. Choosing the right server: It is very important to choose the right capacity of the server in terms of CPU, Memory, Disk, Network performance.
 One can take this decision on the basis of the htop/top command on the existing server.
 The parameters like the load average, memory usage and network in/out can really benefit us in choosing the right server capacity on the platform to which we want to migrate.

-The choice of using right OS plays a vital role here.
+3. Choosing the right OS: The choice of using right OS plays a vital role here.
 If you’re comfortable in many versions of existing OS and if you are familiar with the application architecture then you can choose the best one according to your knowledge.
 However, if the application architecture is bit more complex and you are new to the migrations, then I recommend, to move forward with the existing OS.
 It helps you in migration and setting up the same configurations on the new server.

-you have chosen to keep the OS same.
+If you have chosen to keep the OS same.
 In such a case, keep the versions of all the utilities same as the existing server.
 If you are doing an OS upgrade then its very important to keep the utilities compatible as the previous ones otherwise it can lead to the breakage of some important functionalities at the application level.
 It can also make your migration process bit tricky.
 For eg. enabled modules in httpd can function differently in different versions or there might be some code which gets depreciated into the newer version of utilities.

 4. Use standard and managed tools for DB migrations: We should always look for managed and standard tools for migrating the database.
 AWS provides a set of some database migration tools like DMS(Database migration service), Schema Conversion Tool etc which can make the database migration task easy.
 Tools like MySQL workbench and MongoDB cloud manager are also helpful in database migrations.